bootchk/libNRFDrivers/readme.md

 and thus the SD's protection of the HF clock registers is disabled then and the HAL API will work without memory faults.

+For the nvic:
-Ditto for the nvic: we are sequential: we don't access the nvic while SD is enabled.
+when use case is sequential multiprotocol: use HAL/nvic and simply don't access the nvic while SD is enabled. when use case: concurrent multiprotocol: use NvicCoordinated

 Sources
 -